 - The new website Tribunaux-Rechtbanken

-Vlaamse Codex: All regional Flemish legislation appears in the Official Gazette and most of it can be found in the databases Justel (public) and Jura (private owned).
-However, the Flemish government offers also a free database on its website with all Flemish legislation since beginning of the eighties.
+Regions and Cultural Communities: Vlaamse Codex: All regional Flemish legislation appears in the Official Gazette and most of it can be found in the databases Justel (public) and Jura (private owned).
+However, the Flemish government also offers a free database on its website with all Flemish legislation since beginning of the eighties.
 Vlaamse Codex has good search possibilities and offers consolidated texts.

 - Fisconet - Tax legislation from the federal government